Scalable and Adaptively Secure Any-Trust Distributed Key Generation and All-hands Checkpointing: Application to All-hands Checkpointing into Bitcoin

 \section{Application to All-hands Checkpointing into Bitcoin}

-In this section, we delineate how our DKG yields the first realization of Pikachu's {\em all-hands} checkpointing vision \cite{AzouviV22} that involves all validators in the whole blockchain network, e.g., Filecoin, that has 3700 of them, with various mining power.
+In this section, we delineate how our DKG yields the first realization of the checkpointing blueprint Pikachu of Filecoin \cite{AzouviV22} that involves all validators in the whole blockchain network, e.g., Filecoin, that has 3700 of them, with various mining power.